 - Luce Scholars Program: This program is designed to provide an extended period of exposure to an Asian country for highly qualified young Americans who lack extensive knowledge of Asian affairs and who would not gain this knowledge through their normal career trajectories.
 Any professional field will be considered, except Asian Affairs/Asian Studies.
 For graduating seniors, recent alumni, graduate students, and junior faculty.

 - Scott Kloeck-Jenson Fellowships: SKJ Fellowships support UW-Madison graduate students working on social justice issues through pre-dissertation research and international internship fellowships.
-The application for Summer 2017 Fellowships was due March 3, 2017.
+The application for Summer 2019 Fellowships is due February 18, 2019.
 For graduate students.

 Additional Online Resources